sunilbooks/SelfLearnJava/README.md

 18. Reflection API
 19. Java Installation and Configuration

-This is Eclipse project that can be downloaded and imported into Eclipse Juno and above version.
+This is an Eclipse project that can be downloaded and imported into Eclipse Juno or later versions.